 In all instances, substitution of a dismissed player shall not be permitted.

-• ‘That the County Junior Team be allowed not more than FIVE free days where necessary before Inter-County Championship Fixtures’.
+• ‘That the County Teams be allowed not more than FIVE free days where necessary before Inter-County Championship Fixtures’.

 Number of members – Three – two members elected by County Convention and one Executive member to act as Chairperson.

-The Fixtures sub-committee shall act in accordance with An Treorai Oifigiul and Offaly County bye-laws.
+The Fixtures sub-committee shall act in accordance with An Treorai Oifigiul and Offaly County by-laws.

 Duties of Fixtures Sub-Committee

 1. Oversee the competition draws for all grades

 2. Fix match dates from U14 up in accordance with master plan agreed by County Board.

 3. Appoint Referees.